 Carlos Kevin Blanton, Texas A&M University, author of George I. Sánchez: The Long Fight for Mexican American Integration

 “Reading, Writing, and Revolution makes a major contribution to our understanding of the origins and political development of escuelitas in Texas—their founders, teachers, and curriculum.
-This engaging historical narrative reveals, with incredible detail and nuance, evidence of the Mexican community’s long-standing efforts for self-determination and its struggles to provide its children with the best education possible, on its own terms.”
+This engaging historical narrative reveals, with incredible detail and nuance, evidence of the Mexican community’s long-standing efforts for self-determination and their struggles to provide their children with the best education possible, on their own terms.”

 David G. García, University of California, Los Angeles, author of Strategies of Segregation: Race, Residence and the Struggle for Educational Equality